‘Dateline’: Christina Morris Abducted, Murdered By Enrique Arochi, No Body Found

 Dateline NBC will profile the devastating case of Christina Morris, a young Texas woman who was abducted from a shopping center in Plano three years ago.
 Her body was never found.
-Prosecutors say she was murdered by Enrique Arochi after she might have rejected his sexual advances.
+Prosecutors say she was murdered by Enrique Arochi after she possibly rejected his sexual advances.
 On Dateline’s episode “Taken,” Jonni McElroy, the victim’s mother, will talk about how her daughter’s disappearance has taken a toll on the family.
 Attorneys and police detectives are also scheduled to take part in the show.
-Today, Enrique Arochi, is serving life in prison.
+Today, Enrique Arochi is serving life in prison.

 Missing|Christina Morris https://t.co/dl2x2RcUKX pic.twitter.com/ExaAWTh9fd